-Wrongful death lawsuit filed over Naya Riveras drowning
+Wrongful death lawsuit filed over Naya Rivera's drowning

 Latest Weather Blog

-Wrongful death lawsuit filed over Naya Riveras drowning
+Wrongful death lawsuit filed over Naya Rivera's drowning

 VENTURA, Calif.
 (AP) — A wrongful death lawsuit has been filed over the drowning of “Glee” actor Naya Rivera, who died this summer while boating with her 4-year-old son on a California lake.